Wage Calculator

 Does salary sacrifice reduce my HECS repayment?

-Salary sacrifice into super reduces your taxable income but adds a reportable employer super contribution, so the effect on HECS repayment income depends on the amounts.
-For FBT-exempt items like EVs via novated lease, the reportable fringe benefit amount is still included in your HECS repayment income — so these do not reduce your repayment obligation.
+No. Salary sacrifice into super reduces your taxable income, but the ATO adds reportable employer super contributions back when working out your HECS/HELP repayment income — so sacrificing into super does not reduce your compulsory repayment.
+FBT-exempt items like EVs via novated lease work the same way: the reportable fringe benefit amount is still included in your repayment income.

 Can my employer refuse salary sacrifice?